gkarakatsoulis/NeoSpan/README.md

 ```

 ### Apply additional filters based on external datasets (RNA editing and Panel of Normals (PoN)).

+This filtering procedure seeks to further incorporate information based on RNA editing and PoNs.
 The PoN provided in this repository is computed using the Hg38 reference genome.
 For other datasets, please refer to [SComatic README -PoN](https://github.com/cortes-ciriano-lab/SComatic/blob/main/README.md#generating-a-custom-panel-of-normals).

 ```bash
 Scripts/5c_BaseCellCalling.step2.py

 ```

-- Use **bcftools** to additionally filter out mutations that are found in both the tumor and the normal, thereby keeping only tumor-specific variants.
+### Last filtering out mutations that are found in both the tumor and the normal, thereby keeping only tumor-specific variants.
+Use **bcftools** to a
 ```bash
 Scripts/5d_BaseCellCalling.step3.py